arn-all/milady-docker/Readme.md

 docker run --rm -v "$(pwd):/workspace" milady
 ```

-Optionally, additional options to `mpirun` such as the number of processors can be passed as:
+Optionally, additional options to `mpirun` such as the number of processors (default is `-np 4`) can be passed as:

 ```bash
 docker run --rm -v "$(pwd):/workspace" milady -np 8